 Note: Ensure a PA system gets heard above any background noise in the pub or bar.
 The quiz master should always read each quiz question twice.

-There are three golden rules for running an enjoyable and successful quiz night:
+There are three golden rules for running a pub quiz to make it an enjoyable and successful quiz night:

 Using mobile phones and internet connected mobile devices are a problem for quizzes.
 But, there are a few measures you can take to discourage players from looking up the answers.